cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

 Entity recognizers (also called entity models) are `sequence labeling <https://en.wikipedia.org/wiki/Sequence_labeling>`_ models that are trained per intent using all the annotated queries in a particular intent folder in the ``domains`` directory.
 The entity recognizer detects the entities within a query, and labels them as one of the pre-defined entity types.

 From the model hierarchy we defined for our Kwik-E-Mart app in :ref:`Step 3 <model_hierarchy>`, we can see that the ``get_store_hours`` intent depends on two types of entities.
-Of these, ``sys_time`` is a system entity that Workbench recognizes automatically.
+Of these, ``sys_time`` is a system entity that MindMeld recognizes automatically.
 The ``store_name`` entity, on the other hand, requires custom training data and a trained entity model.
 Let's look at how to use the :class:`NaturalLanguageProcessor` class to train entity recognizers for detecting custom entities in user queries.

 In this example we use a `Maximum Entropy Markov Model <https://en.wikipedia.org/wiki/Maximum-entropy_Markov_model>`_, which is a good choice for sequence labeling tasks like entity recognition.
 The features we use include a *gazetteer* , which is a comprehensive list of popular entity names. `Gazetteers <https://gate.ac.uk/sale/tao/splitch13.html#x18-32600013.1>`_ are among the most powerful and commonly used sources of information in entity recognition models.
 Our example gazetteer for the ``store_name`` entity type is a list of all the Kwik-E-Mart store names in our catalog, stored in a text file called ``gazetteer.txt`` and located in the appropriate subdirectory of the ``entities`` folder.
-Workbench automatically utilizes any gazetteer named ``gazetteer.txt`` that is located within an entity folder.
+MindMeld automatically utilizes any gazetteer named ``gazetteer.txt`` that is located within an entity folder.
 The example gazetteer file looks like this:

 .. code-block:: text